 Stamp duty on registration of a company is EUR 57.34.
-Fees for registration of other changes at the Company register are approx. EUR 3-30.
-However, usually company establishment documents and their amendments have to be approved by Notary.
+Fees for registration of other changes at the Company register range between approximately EUR 3 to EUR 30.
+However, company establishment documents and their amendments usually have to be approved by a notary.
 The fees of a notary usually range between EUR 72 and EUR 290.

-Real estate-related transactions are subject to a Notary's approval.
+Real estate-related transactions are subject to a notary's approval.
 The fee for notarization of a sale-purchase contract is 0.45% of the value of real estate (i.e. sales price), but not less than EUR 29 and not more than EUR 5,792.40.
-The stamp duty for registration of the ownership rights depends on the value of real estate and may range from approx. EUR 3 to EUR 1,448.10.
+The stamp duty for registration of the ownership rights depends on the value of real estate and may range from approximately EUR 3 to EUR 1,448.10.

 The annual tax rate for legal entities ranges from 0.3 percent to 3 percent of the taxable value of real estate.
-The particular rate is established by the local municipalities.
+The rate is established by the local municipalities.
 Separate land tax is paid by the owners of the land.
-Tax rate ranges from 0.01% to 4%.
+Tax rate ranges from 0.01 percent to 4 percent.